yoffy/jetson-nano-kernel/README.md

 ### Clone this repository to your fastest storage that mounted on Jetson Nano

-build-kernel.sh of this repository downloads kernel source code and make it under the cloned directory.
+`build-kernel.sh` of this repository downloads kernel source code and makes it under the cloned directory.

 ```
 $ git clone https://github.com/yoffy/jetson-nano-kernel.git